Introducing RAFIKI: Refining AGN Feedback in Kinetic Implementations: Introduction

 However, the differences in feedback models become far more consequential when considering diffuse baryons.
 Gas inflow and outflow rates vary between simulations, sometimes by a factor of 3 or more \citep{crain2023}, and this can impact the distribution of gas on large scales.
 Baryon fractions, particularly in lower-mass halos, are not well constrained observationally and differ drastically between simulations \citep{davies2020}, and there is growing evidence that most simulations do not align with observations of gas reservoirs.
 Studies comparing stacked observations of the hot phase of the circumgalactic medium (CGM) using X-ray emission or the thermal Sunyaev Zel'dovich effect suggest that simulations such as SIMBA and EAGLE are failing to capture all the processes shaping the CGM \citep[e.g.][]{grayson2023, grayson2025}.
 Thus there is a growing need to better understand and constrain the physical drivers of AGN feedback.

-Observationally, AGN have historically been separated into two modes, often labeled `radiative' and `kinetic' (see \cite{fabian2012, heckman2014} for reviews).
-The first is thought to occur at high Eddington ratios (i.e. quasars), where the energy output is primarily through radiation, while the second is dominated by kinetic energy input, with accretion disks fueling jets of material that can form large radio lobes far beyond the disk of the host galaxy.
+Observationally, AGN have historically been separated into two modes, often labeled `radiative' and `kinetic' \citep[see][for reviews]{fabian2012, heckman2014}.
+The first is thought to occur at high Eddington ratios, where the energy output is primarily through radiation (i.e. quasars), while the second is dominated by kinetic energy input, with accretion disks fueling jets of material that can form large radio lobes far beyond the disk of the host galaxy.
 These observational trends motivate how AGN feedback is implemented in simulations to various degrees.

-Some simulations, like EAGLE \citep{Schaye2015} and ROMULUS \citep{tremmel2019}, deposit AGN feedback as thermal energy around the black hole, using a single mode that scales with the black hole mass and accretion rate.
+Some simulations, like EAGLE \citep{Schaye2015} and ROMULUS \citep{tremmel2019}, deposit AGN feedback as thermal energy around the black hole, using a single mode with an energy that scales with the black hole accretion rate.
 The recent OBSIDIAN simulation implements three modes of feedback, wherein very low accretion rates simultaneously power both a jet and a wind driven by the accretion flow \citep{rennehan2024}.
 Others, like IllustrisTNG \citep{pillepich2018}, Horizon-AGN \citep{dubois2012}, and SIMBA \citep{dave2019} attempt to capture a separated dual-mode behavior, providing two pathways for AGN feedback to occur depending on the accretion rate of the central supermassive black hole.
 In the case of IllustrisTNG, at high accretion rates the energy is deposited thermally, but at low accretion rates, outward velocity kicks are given to gas particles around the black hole \citep{nelson2019}.